What Do Sea Turtles Eat?

 - Some sea turtles undertake impressive migrations to find food.
 The leatherback has been tracked crossing the entire Pacific Ocean from Asia to the US West coast to forage on swarms of jellyfish off the coasts.
 Learn more about sea turtle migration.

 What is SEE Turtles?

-We're a non-profit organization that protects sea turtles through conservation tours, educational programs, and Billion Baby Turtles.
+We protect sea turtles through conservation travel and volunteer tours, educational programs, and Billion Baby Turtles.
+We're a project of the Oceanic Society, America's first non-profit dedicated to protecting the ocean.
 Contact us to learn more about what sea turtles eat.